northsack/F24_Team2_FormulaSAE/Reports/Detailed Design Files/Detailed Design - Evan Morse.md

 # Function of the Subsystem

 The Accumulator (Battery) subsystem is responsible for safely storing and providing high voltage DC power to the motor controller of the Formula SAE Electric vehicle.
-The Accumulator is an closed container that houses battery cells, isolation relays (AIRs), temperature sensors, and voltage sensors.
+The Accumulator is an closed container that houses battery cells, isolation relays (AIRs), temperature sensors, voltage sensors, precharge circuits, discharge circuits, and a battery managemeny system (BMS).
 Externally, two terminals provide the high voltage power for the motor controller, two low voltage terminals connected to the shutdown circuit are used to control the AIRs, and finally, a voltage indicator LED turns on when high voltage is present at the output terminals.

-To safely store energy, the Accumulator has internal temperature sensors and voltage sensors to monitor the condition of the battery cells.
-The Accumulator must be able to turn off high voltage power to the external terminals if these voltage or temperature sensors read values too high or too low.
-The Accumulator must also be able to turn off external high voltage power if the shutdown circuit is opened.

 # Specifications and Constraints